Reference architectures

 Network Bandwidth

-The total network bandwidth available to a load balancer when deployed on a machine can vary notably across Cloud Providers.
-In particular some Cloud Providers, like AWS, may operate on a burst system with credits to determine the bandwidth at any time.
+The total network bandwidth available to a load balancer when deployed on a machine can vary notably across cloud providers.
+Some cloud providers, like AWS, may operate on a burst system with credits to determine the bandwidth at any time.

-The network bandwidth your environment’s load balancers will require is dependent on numerous factors such as data shape and workload.
-The recommended base sizes for each Reference Architecture class have been selected to give a good level of bandwidth with adequate headroom but in some scenarios, such as consistent clones of large monorepos, the sizes may need to be adjusted accordingly.
+The required network bandwidth for your load balancers depends on factors such as data shape and workload.
+The recommended base sizes for each architecture class have been selected based on real data.
+However, in some scenarios such as consistent clones of large monorepos, the sizes may need to be adjusted accordingly.

 No swap

 Swap is not recommended in the reference architectures.
 It’s a failsafe that impacts performance greatly.
-The reference architectures are designed to have memory headroom to avoid needing swap.
+The architectures are designed to have enough memory in most cases to avoid the need for swap.

 Praefect PostgreSQL

-Praefect requires its own database server and that to achieve full High Availability, a third-party PostgreSQL database solution is required.
+Praefect requires its own database server.
+To achieve full HA, a third-party PostgreSQL database solution is required.

 We hope to offer a built-in solution for these restrictions in the future.
 In the meantime, a non-HA PostgreSQL server can be set up using the Linux package as the specifications reflect.
-Refer to the following issues for more information:
+For more details, see the following issues:

 note

 The following lists are non-exhaustive.
-Generally, other cloud providers not listed here likely work with the same specs, but this hasn’t been validated.
-Additionally, when it comes to other cloud provider services not listed here, it’s advised to be cautious as each implementation can be notably different and should be tested thoroughly before production use.
+Other cloud providers not listed here may work with the same specifications, but they have not been validated.
+For the cloud provider services not listed here, use caution, as each implementation can be notably different.
+Test thoroughly before using them in production.

 Reference Architecture GCP AWS Azure Bare Metal